Sean-Jesky/FasterResponceTimesForFirstResponders-PrePublish-/README.md

 still working on bits here and there for the paper but people are vultures sometimes  and i really want something more than ive ever wanted before in my life, so had to take this approach

+its really hard to think still i know my work has gaps but i cant see much still. even if i never escape from this, others will be better off.